Microsoft Windows: Windows Vista

-After a lengthy development process, Windows Vista was released on November 30, 2006, for volume licensing and January 30, 2007, for consumers.
+After a lengthy development process, Windows Vista was released only for volume licensing on November 30, 2006, and finally, on January 30, 2007, it was officially released to everyone, including consumers.
 It contained a number of new features, from a redesigned shell and user interface to significant technical changes, with a particular focus on security features.
 It was available in a number of different editions, and has been subject to some criticism, such as drop of performance, longer boot time, criticism of new UAC, and stricter license agreement.
 Vista's server counterpart, Windows Server 2008 was released in early 2008.